1935 Alabama Crimson Tide football team: George Washington

 In what was the first road game of the season, Alabama shutout the George Washington Colonials 39–0 at Griffith Stadium.
 Riley Smith scored the first Crimson Tide touchdown in the first quarter on a four-yard run to cap a 92-yard drive.
 Joe Riley scored later in the quarter on a 70-yard punt return to give Alabama a 13–0 lead at the end of the first.
 In the second, the Crimson Tide scored on a four-yard reverse by James Nesbet for a 19–0 halftime lead.
 After Nesbet scored a touchdown on a five-yard run in the third, Alabama closed the game with a pair of Clarence Rohrdanz touchdown runs in the fourth quarter for the 39–0 victory.
-The win improved Alabama's all-time record against George Washington to 2–0.